Chat with us, powered by LiveChat

 Northern Ireland

 Funding for qualifications and/or training in Northern Ireland is distributed by the Department for Education and Learning Northern Ireland (DELNI).
+DELNI offers various types of funding support for learners, employers and providers, with different eligibility criteria for each.

 The Department allocates funding among the six regional further education colleges annually, who then subcontract to private training providers as and when required.
 The funding is primarily focused on widening access, increasing participation, addressing skills shortages, and innovation.

-Information for new centres
+Information for new Centres

-Once providers have completed the centre approval process and registered as a Centre, the first question that is often asked is "How do I draw down funding for qualifications?"
-This section deals with the public funding body who centres will most regularly deal with, the Education and Skills Funding Agency.
+Once providers have completed the Centre Approval process and registered as a Centre, the first question that is often asked is ‘how do I draw down funding for qualifications?’
+This section deals with the public funding body who Centres will most regularly deal with, the Education and Skills Funding Agency.

 How do I draw down funding for qualifications?